t-richey/technical_task/README.md

 ﻿# Victim Support Platform

+**Note:**
+The code isn't full developed/tested.
+It is very much a 'concept' at the moment, although I have successfully deployed the Terraform code, and all the services I configured are live and running on AWS.

 ## Overview

 This projects aim is to provide a secure, cloud-based platform for victims of stalking and harassment to communicate with Police and Social Workers.
 The system uses open-source software and AWS Free Tier resources for testing.